 |Duration of Exam||Papers will be conducted over a week’s duration;|

 Morning Session – 9.30 AM – 12.30 AM

 Afternoon Session – 2 PM – 5 PM

 |Type of Exam||Offline (Pen-paper)|

 |Nature of Questions||Essay/descriptive type|

 |Optional Subjects||As per the new UPPSC exam pattern, candidates have to select only one optional subject (2 papers) now, from the list given.|

-The UPPSC Mains Exam comprises of eight papers.
+The UPPSC Mains Exam comprises eight papers.
 The marks secured in the UPPSC PCS main exam are the deciding factor in the final selection.

-There will be three sections in the question paper of Candidates will have to select Essay.
+There will be three sections in the question paper of Candidates who will have to select an Essay.
 One topic from each section and they are required to write an essay in 700 words on each topic.
-In the three sections, topics of the essay will be based on the following sphere :
+In the three sections, the topics of the essay will be based on the following sphere :